-On April 29, CDSS hosted an exciting Web Chat entitled “Yes We CAN Keep in Touch: Connecting Our Communities During the Pandemic.”
-We are grateful to have this online format that made it possible to connect 135 music, dance, and song organizers from far and wide!
-For materials generated by this Web Chat, check out the Web Chats page.
+On April 29 and July 8, CDSS hosted two exciting Web Chats entitled “Yes We CAN Keep in Touch: Connecting Our Communities During the Pandemic” and “Let’s Talk About Reentry: Recommendations and Q&A for Organizers.”
+We are grateful to have this online format that made it possible to connect hundreds of music, dance, and song organizers from far and wide!
+For materials generated by these Web Chats, check out the Web Chats page.

 All Web Chat registrants were encouraged to share experiences for keeping their group members in touch during this time of physical distancing.
 We’re creating this online resource to share many of the creative ideas contributed by these communities.
 See below for a listing of entries by tradition.
 We encourage you to use this resource and help us continue to build these global connections!